Microsoft-Web/NodeCamp/Presentation/ConnectingFrontAndBack/ConnectingFrontAndBack/Demo.md

 <a name="summary" />
 ## Summary ##

-By completing this demo, you have learned how to use Socket.io in the client to listen and send messages to the server and how to include JS files like JQuery, bootstrap and socket.io to the client adding them in the views.
+By completing this demo, you have learned how to use Socket.io in the client to listen and send messages to the server and how to include JS files like JQuery, bootstrap and socket.io to the client side by adding them in the views.

 ---